-TECHNOLOGY Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Profess- ional Supports student access to digital resources at point of need both digitally and physically, during and beyond school hours.
-Integrates technology tools into teaching and learning.
+TECHNOLOGY Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Professional Supports student access to digital resources at point of need both digitally and physically, during and beyond school hours.
+Integrates technology resources into teaching and learning, including hardware, apps and internet-based content.
 Stays abreast of current and emerging technology tools.
 Teaches skills and applications to faculty and students individually and in large and small groups.
 Assists students and staff with technology as needed.